 The homepage is great for at-a-glance statistics, but if you’re looking to go really nitty gritty, your navigation bar can lead you to just about any statistic you could possibly want to know.
 This is especially helpful if you’re just starting out at understanding Google Analytics for beginners.

 Home is the page we just previously went over.
 If you are ever trying to navigate there you can either hit the “home” button or type “analytics.google.com” into your address bar.

 Customization allows you to create your own customized reports containing the exact information that you’re interested in.
 You can create reports letting you know what browser your audience is using or how effective links from referring sites are performing.
 If you want to install some clever custom reports, Kissmetrics is a great place to start.

 Reports are where you’ll get more raw data that hasn’t been catered to your needs.
 It’s more of a “what you see is what you get” format, but it’s incredibly useful.

 Real-time allows you to see what’s going on with your blog at any given moment.
 The overview more often than not can give you enough information, but you can also dive deeper by clicking through to each specific option.

-Now, you can go beyond the “real-time” view, but at the beginners level of understanding Google Analytics the above is all you really need to know while you’re still learning.
+Now, you can go beyond the “real-time” view, but when understanding Google Analytics for beginners, the above is all you really need to know while you’re still learning.